southwick-associates/sadashreg/README.md

 ### R

-Functions (package sadashreg) used in the analysis
+Functions (package dashreg) used in the analysis

 ### Analysis